-All scars heal in their own way.
-There is no guarantee that the new scar will be any less noticeable than the old one.
+All scars heal in their own way, and there is no guarantee that the new scar will be any less noticeable than the old one.
 However, a tummy tuck will successfully remove the excess puffiness associated with your c-shelf, likely giving the scar a cleaner look.
-Also, while abdominoplasty scars tend to be longer in length, they are also thinner and subsequently less outstanding.
+Though abdominoplasty scars tend to be longer, they are thinner than c-section scars.

-Once the procedure has been completed, you will be bandaged and may or may not have tubes inserted into your abdomen to drain excess fluids.
+Once the procedure has been completed, you will be bandaged and may have tubes inserted into your abdomen to drain excess fluids.
 You’ll also be given painkillers and possibly an antibiotic or anticoagulant to protect against infection and blood clotting.

 The recovery from a tummy tuck may not seem all that different from that of a c-section.
-If your doctor recommended and helped you to walk after your c-section in order to avoid blood clots, the same will be required of you following this surgery.
+If your doctor recommended that you to walk after your c-section in order to avoid blood clots, the same will be required of you following this surgery.

-Unfortunately, you will likely experience some major discomfort afterward and as such will need to take anywhere from one to four weeks off work to ensure a successful recovery.
-Depending on the type of abdominoplasty, healing could possibly take up to six months.
+Unfortunately, you will likely experience some major discomfort afterward and will need to take anywhere from one to four weeks off work to ensure a successful recovery.
+Depending on the type of abdominoplasty, healing could take up to six months.